-Giant robots including a 12-foot tall bear and 6-metre long snake are among the special creations on display in a new exhibition of prehistoric predators makes its world premier at Chester Zoo.
+Giant robots including a 12-foot tall bear and 6-metre long snake are among the special creations on display in a new exhibition of prehistoric predators making its world premier at Chester Zoo.

 13 life-sized animatronic hunters – built in America – are included in the new show Predators.
 Featuring realistic movements and sounds, the models include the infamous T-Rex – the first feared land predator of all time, a shark with a 3-metre wide bite and a giant snake that eats crocodiles for breakfast.